BitcoinDesign/Guide/guide/getting-started/common-user-flows.md

    layout = "float-left"
 %}

-We ask users to securely back up their keys when they create new wallets to restore them later.
+We ask users to securely back up their keys when they create new wallets, to restore them later.
 This might be due to practical reasons like switching to a new computer or from a laptop to a smartphone.
 It may also be part of an investment strategy, like when a user wants to access bitcoin from cold storage after not interacting with them for months or years.

 </div>